microsoft/live-share/docs/use/install-live-share-visual-studio-code.md

 #### Linux browser integration

-Visual Studio Live Share doesn't typically require additional installation steps to enable browser integration on Linux.
+Visual Studio Live Share doesn't typically require extra installation steps to enable browser integration on Linux.

 On certain rare distributions, you might be notified that your admin (sudo) password is required to complete the installation.
 A terminal window noting where the browser launcher will be installed will appear.
 Enter your password when prompted, and select **Enter** when the installation completes to close the terminal window.